Balance Your Approach

 A balanced approach to RCIA.

-RCIA Is a Liturgical Process
+OCIA Is a Liturgical Process

 The Christian initiation process is intended to be fundamentally liturgical.
 Participants need and have a right to the grace that flows from the font of the Church’s liturgy as it is made available to them as catechumens and candidates prior to full communion.
 This grace is an indispensable aid to conversion, and the means by which they enter into intimate union with Christ and his Church.

-RCIA Is a Catechetical Process
+OCIA Is a Catechetical Process

 Catechesis is the process of passing on divine revelation – the deposit of faith delivered through the Apostles and maintained by the Magisterium – to obtain the two-fold goal of understanding and change.
 The Christian initiation process forms its participants catechetically by immersing them in the Word of God, imparted in a systematic and organic fashion, so as to deepen conversion.
 We cannot love whom we do not know.
 The lover seeks to know the beloved.

-RCIA Is a Pastoral Process
+OCIA Is a Pastoral Process

 Alongside the powerful liturgical moments of the process and the faithful catechetical endeavor, there is also an intense pastoral activity, which must be initiated from the first time an inquirer expresses interest in the Church.
 This activity operates with the knowledge that each participant will vary in his or her background, lifestyle, motivation, and state in life.
 We must steep ourselves in the lives of the participants with gentleness, prudence, and a genuine desire to open their hearts wide.
 We adapt ourselves to the participants in the process and bend over backwards to know, help, and guide each participant individually.